exponea/exponea-ios-sdk/Documentation/universal-links.md

         else { return false }

     Exponea.shared.trackCampaignClick(url: incomingURL, timestamp: nil)
-    // process universal link and return true if has been processed return true
+    // process the universal link and return true once it has been processed return true
 }
 ```

-Universal Link parameters are automatically tracked in `session_start` events when a new session is started for given Universal Link click.
-If URL contains a parameter `xnpe_cmp` then additional `campaign` event is tracked.
-Parameter `xnpe_cmp` represents campaign identifier generated typically for Email or SMS campaigns.
+Universal Link parameters are automatically tracked in `session_start` events when a new session is started for a given Universal Link click.
+If the URL contains a parameter `xnpe_cmp` then an additional `campaign` event is tracked.
+The parameter `xnpe_cmp` represents a campaign identifier typically generated for Email or SMS campaigns.

 > ❗️
 >